coopiteasy/vertical-cooperative/easy_my_coop_easy_migration/README.rst

 This project aim to facilitate the migration from other ERP to Odoo with EMC application:

  - Add new field to SubscriptionRequest to save the migrated cooperator number.
+ - Add a wizard to validate all the SubscriptionRequests in background.

 Please don't hesitate to suggest one of your modules to this project.